 CHALLENGES FACED IN VARIOUS ROLES, AND HOW I’VE WORKED TO OVERCOME THEM

 I think the work I’ve done at non-profits isn’t very “cool” or “flashy”, it’s hard to get people to care about these issues, so that has always been very difficult.
 I love that there has been a huge movement of young individuals that have risen up to use their voices.
 For example, there was so much attention around the Black Lives Matters movement and the Stop AAPI Hate movement, which is so encouraging to me.
 It made me so happy to know that this type of awareness could be made.
 But it’s been heartbreaking to see that so few people in the world know about what’s going on in North Korea.
-The UN has deemed North Korea as one of the greatest human rights crises in the world, yet I feel that there is little to almost no focus in the media on North Korea.
+The UN has deemed that North Korea has one of the greatest human rights crises in the world, yet I feel that there is little to almost no focus in the media on North Korea.

 I know that it’s a complicated issue but they need our help.
 I oversee the grassroots movements of students and supporters at Liberty in North Korea and although it’s been discouraging at times, I am so grateful for the consistent supporters that we have all over the world.
-We have over 100 students and community-led LiNK Teams all over the world that I have the privilege to lead and oversee.
+We have over 100 student and community led LiNK Teams all over the world that I have the privilege to lead and oversee.
 They are the ones that are showing up and helping to change the narrative to focus on the North Korean people.

 HARNESSING SOCIAL MEDIA TO DRIVE POSITIVE CHANGE TO ADVOCATE FOR DIGNITY AND EQUALITY

-I think what I’m passionate about is twofold:
+I think what I’m passionate about is two fold:

 - When people are not treated with dignity and care, I believe that all human beings deserve this.

-- When people are suffering because of the lack of resources that they have when there is an abundance in the world that ought to be shared.
+- When people are suffering because of the lack of resources that they have, when there is an abundance in the world that ought to be shared.

-So when it comes to these two areas, I want to be able to use my platform to share what’s going on in the world and how we can help.
+So when it comes to these two areas, I want to be able to use my platform to share about what’s going on in the world and how we can help.
 For example, sharing different go fund me’s and fundraisers, sharing opportunities to help a specific person or community in need, starting my own fundraiser, sharing ways to contact your congressman or senator to push for change, etc. I have been able to raise over $40,000 holding fundraisers for Liberty in North Korea and other charities that I’ve mostly been able to leverage through my social media channels.

 ADVICE TO MOM CONTENT CREATORS LOOKING TO MAKE A POSITIVE IMPACT THROUGH SOCIAL MEDIA

 I really don’t like the word “influencer”, but what I do want to share is that we indeed are all influencers whether small or big your following.
 There will always be someone that is influenced by you.
-You may be influencing your child every day because they look up to you and learn from you just by watching you.
+You may be influencing your child everyday because they look up to you and learn from you just by watching you.
 You may have watched a good Netflix show that you’ve told all of your friends about.
 You may have taught your mom and dad how to use the latest app on their smartphones.
-We are all influencing others in some way or another, but whether we are influencing people to do good or to do bad, is the choice that we get to make every day.
+We are all influencing others in some way or another, but whether we are influencing people to do good or to do bad, is the choice that we get to make everyday.
 My faith is very important to me and something that I have always lived by is to love God and to love others.

 I know that God has placed me on this earth to love others and to always put others before myself.
-But whether you believe in God or not, I’d want to encourage other moms that want to make a positive impact in the world to always think of the others and to always look at everything they do (including social media and content creation) with the lens of “how can I love or serve the other today”.
+But whether you believe in God or not, I’d want to encourage other moms that want to make a positive impact in the world to always think of the other and to always look at everything you do (including social media and content creation) with the lens of “how can I love or serve the other today”.
 I know that everyone is fighting their own battles and struggling so I try to find ways to make people smile through my content and if that’s the way that God is using me as a channel of His love and blessing, then I’m grateful for that opportunity.

 CONNECT WITH ESTHER